Anoobis5/stock-analysis/README.md

 Looking at our datasets, the best stocks for Steve's parents to invest in across 2017-2018 would be ENPH and RUN for their growth.
 We also examined how long it takes both the original macro, and the refactored macro to analyze the data:

-Original vs Refactored Time for 2018 Data
+#### **[Original vs Refactored Time for 2018 Data]**

 ![2018_Original Time](https://user-images.githubusercontent.com/84881187/122669627-45b44200-d18c-11eb-9e33-2889dfc71f3b.PNG)
 ![2018_Refactored_Time](https://user-images.githubusercontent.com/84881187/122669632-49e05f80-d18c-11eb-8ce8-1311f8233151.PNG)

-Original vs. Refactored Time for 2017 Data
+#### **[Original vs. Refactored Time for 2017 Data]**

 ![2017_Original Time](https://user-images.githubusercontent.com/84881187/122669654-62507a00-d18c-11eb-8feb-610e4fbcd7b9.PNG)
 ![2017_Refactored_Time](https://user-images.githubusercontent.com/84881187/122669661-654b6a80-d18c-11eb-81b0-2f217c16ac76.PNG)

+Looking at the times, the refactored code took a little bit longer to analyze than the original data.
+This is because now our macro is analyzing data across all of the Stock Market Database tickers, as opposed to just data for DQ.
+This means there are more variables and more memory is needed to process our analysis.
+We can conclude that as more data, across more years are added, the datasets will take longer to analyze and populate.

-## Results
+## Summary

-Results: Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.

-[the refactored time took marginally longer.
-More data to parse through, more memory used]

 Some advantages and disadvantages of refactoring code are: